WaliDev/WALi-OpenNWA/README.txt

   - examples  Build the contents of Examples/

   - tests     Build the contents of Tests/, including the NWA unit tests.
-              (The NWA unit tests build to Tests/nwa/nwa-tests (or nwa-tests.exe) but are not automatically run.)
-CMAKE either needs to be picked up by SCons by default (and it does NOT pick up your $PATH) or set the $CMAKE environment variable to point to the executable.
+              The NWA unit tests build to Tests/nwa/nwa-tests (or nwa-tests.exe) but are not automatically run.

+              CMAKE either needs to be picked up by SCons by default (and it does NOT look at your $PATH) or set the $CMAKE environment variable to point to the executable.

               The NWA tests are actually reasonably complete, relative to the Latex documentation.
 TODO.txt mentions the omissions.
 Also